By Jeff White (email@example.com)

 Littlepage has held many leadership roles within the NCAA, ACC, the University-at-large and professional organizations.
-He is currently a member of the John McLendon Foundation Steering Committee and served on the Executive Committee of the National Association of Collegiate Athletics Directors (NACDA) from 2006-10.
+He is currently serving as chair of the John McLendon Foundation Steering Committee and served on the Executive Committee of the National Association of Collegiate Athletics Directors (NACDA) from 2006-10.

 In February 2002, he was appointed to the 10-member Division I Men’s Basketball Committee by the NCAA Championship/Competition Cabinet and served a five-year term which was completed Aug.
 31, 2007.
 In 2005-06, Littlepage served as the chair of the Men’s Division I Basketball Committee and administered its selection process.

 Littlepage previously was a member of the NCAA Division I Infractions Committee and the NCAA Academics, Eligibility and Compliance Cabinet, serving on the Recruiting and Student-Athlete Reinstatement Subcommittees.
 He chaired the Reinstatement Subcommittee in 1999-2000.
 He also served the NCAA on committees that studied sports wagering, postgame crowd control, basketball issues, and the College Basketball Partnership.
 He has participated as a presenter and mentor to the NCAA’s Ethnic Minority Male Institute and the Black Coaches and Administrator Association.

 Littlepage has chaired the ACC Women’s Basketball Committee, ACC Committee on Awards, ACC Student-Athlete Welfare Committee, the ACC Men’s and Women’s Swimming/Diving Committees and the ACC Men’s Soccer Committee.